 Bluetooth tones, Bluetooth menu and preprogrammed buttons must be preprogrammed by a qualified radio technician.
 Check with your dealer or system administrator for more information.

 Once a COTS headset is paired to your radio, it is always connected.
-Therefore the battery life of the accessory is aligned with the Talk time power consumption, not the Standby time consumption.

-The Bluetooth Standard Pairing feature enables your Bluetooth enabled radio to search for other Bluetooth enabled and discoverable device.
+Therefore the battery life of the accessory is aligned with the Talk time power consumption and not the Standby time consumption.
+The Bluetooth Standard Pairing feature enables your Bluetooth enabled radio to search for other Bluetooth enabled and discoverable devices.
 Once the device is discovered, your radio automatically pairs with the device.

-This feature also enables your Bluetooth enabled radio to be visible to another Bluetooth enabled device and receive request to pair from other device.
+This feature also enables your Bluetooth enabled radio to be visible to other Bluetooth enabled devices and receive request to pair from other devices.